 Common Name: Ant Plant, Million Hearts

-Dischidia ruscifolia like heaps of bright, indirect sunlight and will be right at home if they can make contact for at least 6 hours each day (indirect contact, that is!).
+Ant Plants like heaps of bright, indirect sunlight and will be right at home if they can make contact for at least 6 hours each day (indirect contact, that is!).
 Dischidias can tolerate medium light, but they'll become weak and leggy and produce fewer leaves in lower light.
-To avoid this, ensure these wax vines are close to an east, or north-facing window or set back from a south or west-facing window.
+To avoid being sad and somewhat guilty, ensure these wax vines are close to an east, or north-facing window or set back from a south or west-facing window.
 Learn where to put your plants for the best light!

 Soak the soil thoroughly until the water drains out of the drainage holes, let your dischidia partially dry out between watering.
 You'll need to water more when they're receiving more light, so adjust accordingly.
 Avoid over-watering.
 When the colder months arrive, cut back on watering; in wintertime.
 If the soil becomes compacted, place the entire root ball into a bowl of room temperature water for 5-10 minutes, or until the water has been completely absorbed!
 This will soften up the soil and allow for better drainage!

-Potting soil that is rich in nutrients and organic matter, but still has the ability to drain well and is light and airy is the perfect growing medium for Million Hearts Plant.
+Potting soil that is rich in nutrients and organic matter, but still has the ability to drain well is the perfect growing medium for all dischidia.
 Most coco coir or peat-based potting soil mixes will be adequate but make sure that they do not contain water-retentive crystals as they can cause the soil to continually stay moist causing root rot.
-Re-pot your dischidia only when the roots are bound.
-Dischidias take a long time to develop mature roots so it is very unlikely you will need to transplant them any time soon!
+Loose soil with ample drainage is what you should be using to re-pot your dischidia, but only re-pot when the roots are bound.
+Dischidias take a long time to develop mature roots so it is very unlikely you will need to transplant it any time soon!
 If you are feeling adventurous and think it’s time to re-pot then try creating your own potting soil!

-The Dischidia Plant is a slow to moderate growing plant and can develop 4'+ vines indoors when grown in optimal conditions!
+The Dischidia Plant is a slow to moderate growing plant and can reach a height of 4'+ indoors when grown in optimal conditions!